 “Men are such PIGS!” my friend, Jenny, snorted.
-“If they knew what agony we had to put up with they’d give us their seats.”
+“If they knew what agony we had to put up with in high heels they’d give us their seats.”

 Jenny was complaining about her day at work in high-heel shoes, an ordeal that only women – and possibly a few cross-dressers – can relate to.
 If that wasn’t bad enough, the poor woman had to endure a long trip home in a crowded bus with standing room only.
 Sadly, no-one offered a seat.